josewebdev2000/Landing-Page/README.md

 This is my solution of the Landing Page Project of The Odin Project.

+The project is the main page of a fictitious photography company I made up named "Studio Soul"
 ### Note

 This project is <strong>NOT</strong> responsive.
 As a result, it will look horrible in tablets and smartphones.